hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar labels

 The sidebar items are labelled with the `label` property.
-The default label is the filename of the file.
+The default label is generated from the filename of the file.

 You can change it with the following front matter: